Syntactic theory

 Emoji linguistics

 I am interested in the distribution of emoijs in natural language, particulary emojis that appear in sentences as morphosyntactic constituents (e.g. "I ❤️ NY").
-I am interested in how these pictorial symbols are combined with preexisting linguistic structures and how they are interpreted as iconic or semi-iconic elements.
+I am interested in how these pictorial symbols are combined with preexisting linguistic structures and how they are interpreted as depictive or semi-depictive elements.

-My research definitively shows that language users have grammaticality judgments and intuitions about the placement of emojis in written (and even spoken!) utterances, and that these judgments conform to the rules of the relevant language.
-I am interested in the questions this raises for theories of language processing and acquisition
+My research definitively shows that language users have grammaticality judgments and intuitions about the placement of emojis in written (and even spoken!) utterances in multiple languages including English and Spanish (for instance, verbal agreement/tense affixes are generally possible with emojis in English, but not in Spanish), and that these judgments conform to the rules of the relevant language.
+I am interested in the questions this raises for theories of language processing and acquisition.

 Generative AI systems such as ChatGPT struggle with the intepretation of sentences containing emojis as lexical items.
-I am interested in researching how generative AI systems interpret and predict emoji use in human language users.
+I am interested in researching how generative AI systems interpret and predict emoji use in human language users, and where these systems fall short.

-I am interested in the ways syntactic phenomena vary across dialects and language, and how these variations can be accounted for in the Minimalist program.
+I am interested in the ways syntactic phenomena vary across dialects and language, and how these variations can be accounted for.
 I am mostly interested in colloquial forms of language, minoritized dialects, and phenomena specific to computer-mediated communication (CMC).
-Some languages I have worked on include English, Spanish, Dutch, Setswana, and Tshila.
+Almost all of my research is informed by English and Spanish, and I have also worked significantly on Dutch, Setswana, and Tshila.

 I investigate syntactic variation via fieldwork and Internet corpora.

-This is a photo of Chris Collins, two of our Tshila consultants, and myself doing fieldwork in the village of Kaudwane in the Kalahari desert in Botswana.
+Here is a photo of Chris Collins, two of our Tshila consultants, and myself doing fieldwork in the village of Kaudwane in the Kalahari desert in Botswana.
+I have plans to continue my research on Tshila, and hopefully am able to take others there with me who are interested in the language.

-I am interested in the languague used by LGBTQ+ individuals and their communities, how these varieties differ from the language of the dominant culture, and what this community's language can tell us about the architecture of human language and culture.
-I research language use specific to the LGBTQ+ community online, as well as the syntax of gender in queer language.
+I am interested in the language used by LGBТ individuals and their communities, how these varieties differ from the language of the dominant culture, and what this community's language can tell us about the architecture of human language and culture.
+I research language use specific to the LGBТ community online, as well as the syntax of gender in LGBТ language.